 Different supplies are required for the different methods.
 In my guide, each method is also specified in each of the tools listed.

 More tools are needed for the cold and hot process methods.
 Since we’re starting the easier method of soap making, you won’t need to collect all the necessary tools immediately.

 You’ll also need to check out all the ingredients you can use in the soap making process.
 More ingredients are required for the cold and hot process method.

 WHAT DOES THIS MONTH’S HOBBY OF SOAP MAKING INCLUDE?

 We’ll start with the easiest so that you can decide if you enjoy this hobby before investing in it too far.
-There’s pros and cons to each methods that you’ll definitely learn about if you explore them all.
+You’ll learn about each method’s pros and cons if you explore them all.

-Because of this, you don’t have to work with lye or wear any of the protective gear that is associated with protecting yourself from lye.
+Because of this, you don’t have to work with lye or wear any protective gear associated with protecting yourself from lye.
 It also requires a lot less tools and supplies, especially since you already have many of them in your kitchen!